UPDATE: We're excited to share this news with you:

 In 2019 Ensemble La Casella will perform Feast and Famine 2.0 at Gare du Nord in Basel.

 For more info about Feast and Famine 2.0 (in german) please scroll down.

-Ensemble La Casella: Jedediah Allen (cornetto), Andreas Westermann (continuo) and myself, having all studied in Basel, Switzerland formed this ensemble to explore some well-known and unknown repertoire from the 16th and 17th centuries utilizing a unique combination of voice, cornetto, and continuo.
-Our configuration functions well in this setting, as the cornetto shares many vocal qualities in relation to its timbre and can convey text quite effectively.
+Jedediah Allen (cornetto), Andreas Westermann (continuo) and Vera Hiltbrunner (soprano), having all studied in Basel, Switzerland and formed Ensemble La Casella in 2016 to explore some well-known and unknown repertoire from the 16th and 17th centuries utilizing a unique combination of voice, cornetto, and continuo.
+This configuration functions quite well in this setting, as the cornetto shares many vocal qualities in relation to its timbre and can convey text quite effectively.